wpshopify/docs/shortcodes/wps_products.md

 ## `tag`

 Display products based on one or more product tag(s).
-Default: `false`.

 | Possible values       |
 | :-------------------- |